Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 The `agent` execution unit is the pod.
 An `agent` pod is a container sandbox defined by a set of namespaces (UTS, PID, mount, IPC, user and network). `cc-runtime` can run several containers per pod to support orchestrators that require multiple containers running inside a single VM.
 In case of docker, `cc-runtime` runs a single container per pod.

 The `agent` uses a communication protocol defined by the [hyperstart](https://github.com/hyperhq/hyperstart) project.
+This was done to maintain backward compatibility with the `hyperstart` agent used in 2.1 version.

-The agent supports the following commands:
+The `agent` supports the following commands:
 - StartPodCmd: Sets up a pod in a newly created VM.
 - NewContainerCmd: Creates a new container within a pod.
 This needs to be sent after the StartPodCmd has been issued for starting a pod.
 This starts the container process as well.
 - ExecCmd: Executes a new process within an already running container.